-It goes without saying that “in-house” discussions among adherents of these three models can become quite contentious, and for good reason—much is at stake.
+It goes without saying that “in-house” discussions among adherents of these three models can become quite contentious.
+And for good reason: much is at stake.
 No one wants to undermine Scripture.
 And no one wants to recklessly disregard scientifically established ideas.
-To do so could compromise the Church’s ability to reach out to non-Christians.
+Because to do so could compromise the Church’s ability to reach out to non-Christians.
 In my view, it is okay to question scientific dogma—particularly if it challenges key tenets of the Christian faith.
 But it is important to do so responsibly and in a scientifically credible way.

 Yet few scientifically minded people are swayed by this argument.
 In Dinosaur Blood and the Age of the Earth, I explain why this increasingly prominent argument for a young Earth is invalid.
 First, I explain why radiometric dating methods are reliable.
 Secondly, I explain how it is scientifically conceivable that soft-tissue remnants could survive for upwards of hundreds of millions of years.

-When I published Dinosaur Blood and the Age of the Earth, I expected responses from YECs.
+When I published Dinosaur Blood and the Age of the Earth, I expected responses by YECs.
 And there have been a few.
-Generally, I won’t engage in tit for tat when my ideas are criticized.
-But I am making an exception in the case of Kevin Anderson’s recent technically rigorous article for Answers in Depth, the journal of Answers in Genesis, titled “Dinosaur Tissue: A Biochemical Challenge to the Evolutionary Timescale.”
+Generally, I won’t engage in tit-for-tat when my ideas are criticized.
+But, I am making an exception in the case of Kevin Anderson’s recent technically rigorous article for Answers in Depth, the journal of Answers in Genesis, titled: “Dinosaur Tissue: A Biochemical Challenge to the Evolutionary Timescale.”
 Because Anderson is a scholar, and because his approach is fair-minded, it is important to pay attention to his critiques of my work and to engage his ideas.

-In part 1 (of this two-part blog series), I addressed Anderson’s dismissal of the biomolecular durability argument that I present in Dinosaur Blood and the Age of the Earth as part of the explanation for collagen (and keratin) survivability in fossils.
-In this second part, I engage Anderson’s challenges to what he refers to as “the most popular explanation for prolonged preservation” of soft tissue—namely, the “iron model.”1
+In part one (of this two-part blog series), I addressed Anderson’s dismissal of the biomolecular durability argument I present in Dinosaur Blood and the Age of the Earth as part of the explanation for collagen (and keratin) survivability in fossils.
+In this second part, I engage Anderson’s challenges to what he refers to as “the most popular explanation for prolonged preservation” of soft tissue.
+Namely, the “iron model.”1

 As described in Dinosaur Blood and the Age of the Earth, paleontologists have noted iron deposits associated with preserved soft-tissue remnants in a number of fossilized specimens.
-(In fact, iron deposits were associated with the recently discovered dinosaur feathers preserved in amber, age-dated to 99 million years.)2 On this basis, they speculate that the iron, in conjunction with oxygen, helps to preserve soft-tissue materials through a variety of possible mechanisms, including killing off microbes, inhibiting enzymes, and causing cross-linking reactions that function as a fixative (like formaldehyde), at least until mineral entombment takes place.3 The researchers posit that iron associated with hemoglobin (the protein that binds and carries oxygen found in red blood cells) is the primary source of iron.
+(In fact, iron deposits were associated with the recently discovered dinosaur feathers preserved in amber, age-dated to 99 million years.2) On this basis, they speculate that the iron in conjunction with oxygen help to preserve soft-tissue materials through a variety of possible mechanisms, including: killing off microbes, inhibiting enzymes, and causing cross-linking reactions that function as a fixative (like formaldehyde), at least until mineral entombment takes place.3 The researchers posit that iron associated with hemoglobin (the protein that binds and carries oxygen found in red blood cells) is the primary source of iron.
 Presumably, when the organism dies, the red blood cells lyse, releasing hemoglobin and iron into the tissue.

-To demonstrate the validity of this idea, researchers from North Carolina State University dispersed ostrich blood vessels in an aqueous solution of ruptured blood cells.
+To demonstrate the validity of this idea, researchers from North Carolina State University exposed ostrich blood vessels dispersed in an aqueous solution of ruptured blood cells.
 They observed iron deposits forming on the blood vessels.
 The blood cell lysate stabilized the soft tissue.
-Compared to blood vessels dispersed in water (in the presence and absence of oxygen), which lasted only a few days, blood vessels exposed to red blood lysates persisted for upwards of two years (and counting).
+Compared to blood vessels dispersed in water (in the presence and absence of oxygen) which lasted only a few days, blood vessels exposed to red blood lysates persisted for upwards of two years (and counting).